 English as Another Language (EAL): English is the language of instruction at ISA.
 Students whose native language is not English are tested, grouped and required to attend EAL classes to develop their language proficiency.
 Parents may be recommended to employ an English teacher for after-school hours of extra support.
-Students exit the EAL programme when linguistically able to cope with mainstream instruction.
+Students exit the EAL programme when linguistically able to cope with mainstream instruction and demonstrated progress in all 4 skill areas- reading, writing, speaking and listening.